 The Patient Screening/Enrolment Log should be completed for all patients considered for the trial.
-During the Feasibility Study, the Trial Office will request a copy of the Patient Screening/Enrolment Log on a monthly basis.
+The LORIS Office will request a copy of the Patient Screening/Enrolment Log on a monthly basis.

 5.4 Flowchart 1: Patient Pathway to Randomisation